 Dietary Variation in the Northern Goshawk in British Columbia

+Abstract

 Introduction

 Effective wildlife conservation often requires understanding diet composition and its consequences for population demographics (Ferrer and Negro 2004, Stier et al. 2016).
 Specialist predators selectively consume a narrow range of prey species regardless of their abundance, whereas generalists opportunistically consume a wider range and readily switch between species in response to changes in prey abundance (Steenhof and Kochert 1988, Terraube and Arroyo 2011).
 Specialization increases foraging efficiency on the preferred prey at the potential cost of decreased reproductive success for the specialist when that prey is scarce (Newton 1998).
 However, even in a generalist predator a single key prey species can be a major driver of reproductive success (Elmhagen et al. 2000, Resano‐Mayor et al. 2016).
 For at-risk predators, increasing the abundance of key prey species may be a useful conservation tool (Ferrer and Negro 2004, Forsman et al. 2004, Resano‐Mayor et al. 2016).

 The northern goshawk (Accipiter gentilis) is a large forest-dwelling raptor with a Holarctic distribution.
 A generalist predator, the goshawk hunts a variety of small- and medium-sized mammals and birds, including squirrels, rabbits and hares, grouse, jays and crows, and pigeons (Squires et al. 2020).
 Despite this diverse diet, a single prey species or narrow suite of species has a strong effect on the demographics of many goshawk populations.
-In the Yukon, goshawks depend on snowshoe hare (Lepus americanus) and show strong variation in productivity, mortality, and space use in response to cyclical changes in hare abundance (Doyle and Smith 1994).
+In the Yukon goshawks depend on snowshoe hare (Lepus americanus) and show strong variation in productivity, mortality, and space use in response to cyclical changes in hare abundance (Doyle and Smith 1994).
 Goshawks in Scandinavia likewise rely on a single prey taxon and show changes in productivity and occupancy based on the annual abundance of four grouse species (subfamily Tetraoninae) (Tornberg et al. 2005).
 In contrast, goshawks in the American Southwest have a wide prey base and regularly take some fourteen different species (Boal and Mannan 1994).
 Fluctuations in goshawk productivity in this region are small and driven by total prey abundance, though the most influential single species is red squirrel (Tamiasciurus hudsonicus) (Salafsky et al. 2007).
 These examples suggest the identity and influence of key prey species in such an adaptable predator may be specific to each region.

 In British Columbia, Canada, the coastal population of northern goshawks is the subject of federal and provincial management which focuses on the protection of breeding habitat to increase nest site availability (COSEWIC 2013).
 Like many raptors, goshawk populations are generally considered to be limited by both nest site availability and prey abundance (Reynolds et al. 2006, Rutz et al. 2006).
 However, current management plans do not include protections for foraging habitat or actions to increase prey populations, in part due to a lack of knowledge regarding goshawk diet and foraging behavior in this region.
 Goshawk diet in the coastal Pacific Northwest is variable, with hawks on Vancouver Island, British Columbia, consuming primarily red squirrels (Ethier 1999), whereas hawks in nearby southeast Alaska (Lewis et al. 2006) and western Washington (Bloxton 2002) take mostly medium and large birds.
 Even within British Columbia, a gradient of forest types from wet coastal to dry interior may produce dietary variation at smaller scales (Team 2008).
-Detailed, local information on goshawk diet and its effect on reproductive success is necessary if limiting factors beyond nest site availability are to be included in management plans.
+Detailed local information on goshawk diet and its effect on reproductive success is necessary if limiting factors beyond nest site availability are to be included in management plans.